-3.2 First-order Attacks
+3.2First-order Attacks

-Figure 3 shows the algorithm for generating SQLI and first-order XSS attacks (both called first-order because they do not involve storing malicious inputs in the database).
-The algorithms for creating SQLI and first-order XSS attacks are identical except for the sensitive sinks (mysql_query for SQLI, echo and print for XSS) and certain details in the attack generator/checker.
+Figure 3 shows the algorithm for generating SQLI and first-order XSS attacks (both called first-order because they do not involve tracking taint through the database).
+The algorithm for creating SQLI and first-order XSS attacks are identical except for the sensitive sinks (mysql_query for SQLI, echo and print for XSS) and certain details in the attack generator/checker.